 post filter hint (new, already in newest prelim.
 FDIS)

 NNPFA and NNPFC (new)

+Alignment of VclAssociatedSeiList and PicUnitRepConSeiList

 It was agreed to include all of those.

+It was noted that there might be elements in JVET-AC2032 that have not been considered to be carried over into JVET-AD2006 and the third edition of VSEI.
+If original proponents believe that any of these would be relevant for future extensions of VSEI, new proposals should be made.

 JVET-AD0380 BoG report on NN-filter design unification [E. Alshina, F. Galpin]